 Security remains a key provision with money transfer apps, ensuring that your transactions are protected through a combination of features to keep them safe, which should include strong encryption between devices.

-- We've also highlighted the best payment gateways.
+We've also highlighted the best payment gateways.

 We weren’t exactly going to leave PayPal out of a conversation about money transfers, were we?
 The service has become ubiquitous in ecommerce but the company’s acquisition of the aforementioned Venmo suggested it had work to do to establish itself as a popular app for peer-to-peer transfers.

-With Vemno clearly pitching itself at the younger market, PayPal’s app maintains the more corporate look and feel.
+With Venmo clearly pitching itself at the younger market, PayPal’s app maintains the more corporate look and feel.
 Its tight security measures – making you enter your password every time you open the app, for example – further emphasizes the business heritage.
 While this may feel like a slight inconvenience, it’s surely a wise security measure.

 PayPal’s mobile transfers match the rest of the field in terms of speed, but you do get charged on debit card transactions, a rarity when it comes to domestic transfers.
-This drawback is countered by more lax spending limits, with individual transactions able to go as high as $10,000 (£7,500).

 The simplicity of entering just an email address or phone number to direct your payment will always carry appeal on PayPal’s platform, but if quick peer-to-peer transfers are more important to you than international transactions, those debit card fees may push you towards its cool little sibling, Vemno.